christinhong/lab_cepko/2018_chickRFZ_rnaSeq/README.md

     # Bash variables are untyped by default.
 For more robust code, can declare data type with [declare] (see http://tldp.org/LDP/abs/html/declareref.html ), but I'm not sure how declare works with export.
 May try later.
     # When possible, using full path to minimize confusion by shell, record tool versions, and increase clarity regarding dependencies.
 ```

+I usually write bash in gedit and R in RStudio, but probably any editor with syntax highlighting will do.

 ## Acknowledgments
 * Include citations for tools